 View the public record →

 So I went to Nashville.
-I wrote letters to state officials.
-I filed public records requests with TDEC, TDOT, and Blount County.
-I built an archive so residents could see for themselves.
-Not because it was my job.
-Because someone needed to do it.
+Filed public records requests with TDEC, TDOT, and Blount County.
+Built an archive so residents could see for themselves.

-While I was doing that work, Commissioner Jopling was serving on the SMTDA board — the tourism authority that is part of the Blount Partnership — for six consecutive years.
-The same organization that later pursued a state bill to strip Townsend of its ability to govern its own land.
-The same organization whose CEO told a public meeting in October 2024: "There is no going back.
-We will operate an events and activity center."
+While I was doing that, Commissioner Jopling was serving on the SMTDA board for six consecutive years — the tourism authority that later pursued a state bill to strip Townsend of its ability to govern its own land.
+Their CEO told a public meeting in October 2024: "There is no going back."
 Months later, the de-annexation bill was introduced.

 The question voters deserve to ask: